Stacked Triple Differences: Identification

 \begin{theorem}[Identification in Stacks] Under \Cref{as:sampling}--\Cref{as:admissibility}, for each stack $\Stack_g$ with comparison group $g_c$, and for all post-treatment periods $t \geq g$~,

 \end{theorem}

-\begin{remark}[Pairwise versus global parallel trends] A key advantage of the stacked DDD framework is that \Cref{as:dddpct} need hold only pairwise between each treatment cohort $g$ and its specific comparison group $g_c$, rather than globally across all cohort pairs simultaneously.
-This is a weaker requirement than the typical ``global'' parallel trends assumption.
-In the stacked DDD framework, we explicitly chooses which comparison group $g_c$ to pair with each treated cohort $g$, and the identifying assumption is tailored to each pair individually.
-If parallel trends fails for one particular comparison group---say, because a concurrent policy shock affects the eligibility-specific trend in that group---only that stack's estimates are affected; the remaining stacks retain their validity. \end{remark}
+\begin{remark}[Pairwise versus global parallel changes-in-trends] A key advantage of the stacked DDD framework is that \Cref{as:dddpct} need hold only pairwise between each treatment cohort $g$ and its specific comparison group $g_c$, rather than globally across all cohort pairs simultaneously.
+This is a weaker requirement than the typical ``global'' parallel changes-in-trends assumption.
+In the stacked DDD framework, one explicitly chooses which comparison group $g_c$ to pair with each treated cohort $g$, and the identifying assumption is tailored to each pair individually.
+If parallel changes-in-trends fails for one particular comparison group---say, because a concurrent policy shock affects the eligibility-specific trend in that group---only that stack's estimates are affected; the remaining stacks retain their validity. \end{remark}

 \begin{remark}[Role of each cell in the stack] Each of the four cells in the stack $\Stack_g$ plays a distinct identifying role.
 The {treated-eligible} cell $(S_i = g, Q_i = 1)$ provides observed treated outcomes---these units are the target population for $\ATT(g,t)$.
 The {within-group ineligible} cell $(S_i = g, Q_i = 0)$ measures the group-specific trend for cohort $g$ among ineligible units, enabling the researcher to separate the treatment effect from group-specific confounds.
 The {comparison-eligible} cell $(S_i = g_c, Q_i = 1)$ measures the eligibility-specific trend absent treatment.
 Finally, the {comparison-ineligible} cell $(S_i = g_c, Q_i = 0)$ anchors the comparison group's baseline, enabling the third difference that isolates the causal effect from eligibility-specific trends. \end{remark}